Importing EBSD Data edit page

 The import wizard guides through the correct setup of:

-The import wizard allows you to either create directly a workspace variable of type EBSD or to generates a m-file, which contains all the customizations and allows you to import the data in future sessions without the import wizard.
+The import wizard allows you to either create directly a workspace variable of type EBSD or to generates a m-file, which contains all the customization and allows you to import the data in future sessions without the import wizard.
 This last option is highly recommended as the created script is also a good starting point for further analysis and data processing.

 The Import Script